 A faculty member participating in a graduate group shall have been recommended in accordance with the bylaws of the program and have approval of the department chair and college/school dean.

 Only members of the faculty graduate group are allowed to chair a thesis, project, or examination committee.
-In order for a member to chair a thesis, project, or examination committee, he/she must have previously served as a second or third member of such a committee.
+In order for a member to chair a thesis, project, or examination committee, they must have previously served as a second or third member of such a committee.

 226